softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 You can decompose your handlers, services, and data access components into multiple classes or leave them as a single class as your design requires in order to meet the principles of good software design.

 > [!TIP]
 > You are not required to create your handlers in their own distinct classes.
-The [Web API instruction](../../instruction/web-api/web-api.md#implementing-endpoints) shows several other patterns, some of which are shorter and easier to use.
+The [Web API instruction](../../instruction/web-api/web-api.md#implementing-endpoints) shows several other patterns; you are free to balance the pros & cons and choose the best approach for you.

 ## ☑ Deliverable